adriananin/Frontend-Mentor---QR-code-component/README.md

 ### What I learned

-- I learnt in html alt tags the word 'image' or 'picture' should not be used but rather a description of the image content.
+- I learnt in the html alt attribute, the word 'image' or 'picture' should not be used but rather a description of the image content.

 ## Author